joeltmiller/Dev-Challenge/README.md

 You can get started by signing up for an API key [here](https://www.giantbomb.com/api/).

 ## Hard Mode
+Implement authentication to allow the user to sign in to see the games they currently have checked out.

 ## Pro Mode

 ### Resources